 Oh, how lucky the ‘80s kids were for having the opportunity to grow up with arguably some of the best cartoons to have ever hit the world.
 A new pop culture trend bloomed as these ‘80s classics were aired on television.
 Children of all ages at that time collected comic books and played with the hundreds of toys that were created based on the cartoon franchise.
 Join us in revisiting the wonderful world of these old-time favorites!

 The show ran for three seasons and amassed an astounding 2 million viewers each week.
-From 1986 to 1987, it remained on the number one spot as the best cartoon series.
+From 1986 to 1987, it remained in the number-one spot as the best cartoon series.
 Hasbro released a series of Jem dolls that became so popular, they even went up against Mattel’s ever-famous Barbie in sales.
 A live-action movie based on the cartoon was released in 2014.

 Dungeons & Dragons

 Inspired by the famous board game, the story of ‘Dungeons and Dragons’ revolves around a bunch of kids who unintentionally get trapped in a magical world.
 Everyone was giddy to watch how in each and every episode, the kids tried to escape from the dungeons and dragons and safely come back home.
 Watching it was like re-living the actual role-playing game.

 While most kids at the time found the show very thrilling, Marvel Productions and TSR received criticism for containing so much violence in their scenes.
 To address the issue, The Federal Trade Commission (FTC) displayed the viewers’ discretion warning at the beginning of every episode.

 This Walt Disney gold mine centered around the story of Donald Duck’s three kids, Huey, Dewey, and Louie, and their uncle Scrooge McDuck.
 The premise of ‘Duck Tales’ was that Donald Duck served in the US Navy, leaving the kids to the care of Uncle Scrooge.